sarahciston/codingcare/posts/guide.md

 ## 1. We create who we are together

 >"What I like about code collective is that it's a community of friends as well as resources.
 That's where I can feel like we're all going on a journey of learning and discovery together."
->>Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science
+>>Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC

 Code Collective is a self-organizing community of artists, makers, students, people from all backgrounds——especially including those who have not done much or any coding before.
 We meet regularly to develop our programming practices in a flexible, co-working, co-learning setting.